 Getting your braces off is very exciting – but now it’s time for a retainer to maintain the new position of your beautiful smile.
-Patients in the Crestview, Pensacola, and Santa Rosa Beach area can come to Comfort Dental Care and Orthodontics to get the retainers they need.
+Patients in the Crestview, Pensacola, Santa Rosa Beach and Mary Esther area can come to Comfort Dental Care and Orthodontics to get the retainers they need.

 What Is a Retainer?

 A retainer is custom-made, composed of plastic and metal, and fits inside your teeth to help maintain the correct positioning of your teeth.
 Retainers are highly common and are worn by most patients for a short period of time after their braces are removed.
 Some patients wear retainers to help address speech impediments, close spaces between their teeth, or solve additional medical issues.